vsoch/vsoch.github.io/_posts/2017-9-14-research-container-standard.md

 >> where would the different metadata/ metrics be hosted?

 This is very important.
 And it feels like the kind of thing that if done right, it would be easy to follow and support.
 I think it's been hard for research scientists to produce software because there are no guides or practices outlined for how a software module should integrate into it's installation system.
 There are plenty of examples for how to create an R or Python module in isolation, or in a notebook, but not beyond that.

+I think if we work on a simple goal for this standard, and then start building examples and tools around it, we can tackle a few problems at once: `1.` the organizational / curation issue with containers, `2.` the ability to have more modularity while still preserving reproducibility, and `3.` a base of data and software containers that can be selected to put into a container with clicks in a graphical user interface.

 What do you think?